Skip to main content

 Marina Yue, MS, is a data analyst in the School of Public Health at UMD College Park.
 She obtained her MA from Vanderbilt University in Data Science.
 She has a deep-rooted passion for applying data science to solve people’s problems and make their lives better.
 She has developed an expanding range of skill sets around big data and statistical analysis, natural language processing and the development of predictive models.
 Currently, her projects are focusing on social media data analysis and digital image processing to examine the associations with people’s health outcomes.

-• Development of deep learning model to detect expressed racial prejudice from Twitter data
+• Development of deep learning model to detect racial sentiment and expressions of hate and prejudice from Twitter, Facebook, and Instagram

-• Using time of race-related events to investigate how changes in racial attitudes and racial bias are associated with changes in adverse birth outcomes.
+• Using time of race-related events to investigate how changes in racial attitudes and racial bias are associated with changes in adverse birth outcomes and other health outcomes

 • Nguyen, T.T., Criss, S., Michaels, E.K., Cross, R.I., Michaels, J.S., Dwivedi, P., et al. (2021).
 Progress and push-back: How the killings of Ahmaud Arbery, Breonna Taylor, and George Floyd impacted public discourse on race and racism on Twitter.
 SSM - Population Health, 15, 100922. https://doi.org/10.1016/j.ssmph.2021.100922